Alicia Garza: Early life and education

-The sentiment of #BlackLivesMatter has deep roots in African American culture.
-These roots are what Garza inscribed on her skin.

-Mother

-On March 28, 2018, Garza announced via her Instagram page, "I wish this was a better update.
-Moms has a glioblastoma—a very aggressive brain tumor.
-The cancer cells have spread all over her brain".
-A month later on April 30, 2018 Alicia said “ Moms passed away peacefully earlier today, surrounded by her family.
-I was holding her hand when she died…”.
+Garza was born to a single mother in Oakland, California.
+Her family lived first in San Rafael and then Tiburon, and ran an antiques business, assisted later by her brother Joey, eight years her junior.

+When she was 12 years old, Alicia engaged in activism, promoting school sex education about birth control.
+Enrolling in the University of California, San Diego (UCSD), she continued her activism by working at the student health center and joining the student association calling for higher pay for the university's janitors.

+In her final year at college, she helped organize the first Women of Color Conference, a university-wide convocation held at UCSD in 2002.
+She graduated in 2002 with a degree in anthropology and sociology.

 Career

 School of Unity and Liberation (SOUL)

 In 2003 Garza returned to the Bay Area, where she began a training program in political education with the School of Unity and Liberation (SOUL) that taught young people of color how to organize, by placing them with local community based organizations in West Oakland.
-Garza began working with Just Cause Oakland, where she met her former partner Malachi Garza, a transgender man and a community activist.
+Garza began working with Just Cause Oakland.

 People United for a Better Life in Oakland (PUEBLO)

 Completing her internship at SOUL, Garza joined a campaign that researched the relationship between increasing economic security for People Of Color, and increased community security.
-She said in an Interview with Vanity Fair: “Building economic opportunities in local communities is a better alternative to dealing with crime and violence, than increasing police budgets” Her initial project with PUEBLO was to gather community resistance in East Oakland against a proposed Walmart.
+Her initial project with PUEBLO was to gather community resistance in East Oakland against a proposed Walmart.
+Despite the effort, the first Walmart in that area opened in 2005.

-When the nearby work committee pulled their assistance in the action against Walmart, PUEBLO was unable to win.
-In 2005, the first Walmart in that area opened.